- Robot not docked correctly on the base

 Common Causes

-- Robot not docked correctly on base
+- Robot not docked correctly on the base

-- Debris clog in robot evacuation port
+- Debris clog in the robot's evacuation port

 - Base suction motor failed

-- Base filter clogged reducing suction
+- Base filter clogged, reducing suction

 Most fixes happen in the first 3 steps.